VedavyasaRao/ModernCPP/README.md

 ### rvalue reference
 When using STL containers such as lists, vectors, maps, a lot of temporary objects are created and destroyed during the life time of an application.
 To overcome this, rvalue reference and move semantics are introduced.
-An rvalue reference behaves just like an lvalue reference except that it can bind to a temporary (an rvalue), whereas you can not bind a (non const) lvalue reference to an rvalue.
+An rvalue reference behaves just like an lvalue reference except that it can bind to a temporary value.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/rvalue%20reference).
 ### string literals
 string literals prefixed with u8 are encoded as UTF-8.
 The difference between a C string and u8 string is that way they are encoded which can vary based on platforms.